fedora-copr/copr/frontend/docs/api_2/source/index.rst

 ======================================

 Welcome to the documentation of the new REST-like API for the Copr build service.
-Almost all API calls is done using ``application/json`` ContentType.
+Almost all API calls are done using ``application/json`` ContentType.

 Endpoint of the the API is ``/api_2``, public data is available without authorization.

-To create new projects, submit builds and do other modification requests you will need to provide API token using BasicAuth_ .
-Token can be obtained and renewed at the CoprAPI_ page.
+To create new projects, submit builds and do other modification requests, you need to provide an API token using BasicAuth_ .
+The token can be obtained and renewed at the CoprAPI_ page.

 Resources
 ---------